 - Supporting Documentation (certificates, awards, letters of recommendation etc.)

-- How would these credits fit into my degree plan?
+- Do the credits I want to earn fit into my degree plan?

-- Does this seem like a project I have time for given my current work/life/school workload/schedule?
+- Does this seem like a project I have time for given my current course load and other commitments (work, family, etc.)?

 - Have I been successful with previous self-directed projects, especially those that focused on producing college-level written work?

-- Am I able to produce documentation of my learning experiences (certificates/awards/letters of recommendation etc.)?
-If so, how will I obtain my supplemental documentation and how long might that take?
+- Can I produce documentation of my learning experiences (certificates/awards/letters of recommendation, etc.)?

-Asking these questions can help you determine if a prior learning portfolio may be an appropriate way to demonstrate your work/life learning.
-Please consult with the Office for Prior Learning Assessment to discuss if a portfolio is an option for your academic goals.
+If you can answer “yes” to all of the above, please consult with the Office for Prior Learning Assessment to discuss if a portfolio is an option within your degree plan.

 All students wanting to submit an academic portfolio at USM must first make an appointment with the PLA Office by calling 207-780-4663 or emailing firstname.lastname@example.org.
 The purpose of this meeting will be to familiarize students with the portfolio requirements and identify potential areas for portfolio work.

-Students who are approved to begin the portfolio process will be sent a link to enroll in the required portfolio development workshop.
+Students who are approved to begin the portfolio process will be sent instructions on how to enroll in the required portfolio development workshop in Brightspace.

-The portfolio development workshop is a free, non-credit bearing series of online modules designed to support students as they complete their academic portfolio, using the Brightspace learning management system.
-Completion of the portfolio development workshop is required for all students completing academic portfolios at USM.
-Students assemble the components of their portfolio as they complete each module and PLA staff will provide feedback on each component.
+The portfolio development workshop is a free, non-credit bearing, online experience designed to support students as they complete their academic portfolio, using the Brightspace learning management system.
+Completion of the portfolio development workshop is required for all students completing academic portfolios at USM

 - The workshop is asynchronous, meaning that students will not be required to be online at any specific time.

-- The workshop is not tied to a specific semester nor will it appear on students’ transcripts as a class.
+- The workshop will not appear on students’ transcripts as a class.

 - Enrollment in the workshop does not affect student credit loads for the purposes of determining financial aid eligibility.